 Management of the Repository of IDN Practices (IANA service or activity beyond the scope of the IANA functions contract)

-Description of the function: The IANA Repository of TLD IDN Practices, also known as the “IDN Language Table Registry”, was created to support the development of the IDN technology.
-It is specifically, as described in the “Guidelines for the Implementation of Internationalized Domain Names (IDNs)”.
+Description of the function: The IANA Repository of TLD IDN Practices, also known as the “IDN Language Table Registry”, was created to support the development of the IDN technology as described in the “Guidelines for the Implementation of Internationalized Domain Names (IDNs)”.
 In addition to making the IDN Tables publicly available on TLD registry websites, the TLD registries may register IDN Tables with the IANA Functions Operator, which in turn will display them online for public access.

-Customers of the function: ccTLD registries, gTLD registries, .INT registry.
+Customers of the function: TLD registries.

 What registries are involved in providing the function: IDN Language Table Registry